blacklightpy/vaultofknowledge/Gimbal Lock.md

 It refers to the situation when an axis of rotation is lost when two of the three axes of rotation aligns together.
+This happens when rotations are represented by Euler angles.

 ## Solutions